Lyurlik/multidirectional-traffic-model/README.md

   * _"../ModelValidation/AllInflows.csv"_ -- contains inflow values (in veh/hour) for every road for every time step (one minute).
 If road is outgoing from intersection that is not on border, then the inflow value is zero;

   * _"../ModelValidation/AllOutflows.csv"_ -- contains outflow values (in veh/hour) for every road for every time step (one minute).
 If road is incoming into intersection that is not on border, then the outflow value is zero.

+ The data provided in this repository come from real measurements taken on 08.01.2021 in the city of Grenoble, France.
+The path to the files is specified in mainwindow.cpp.

 # Code structure